maxkueng/node-lastfmapi/README.md

 web application authentication [here][webauth].

 To authenticate a user for a web application, first define a callback URL (`cb`) that will handle the authentication token.
-Then create and authentication URL and redirect the user to it.
+Then create an authentication URL and redirect the user to it.

 ```javascript